 2. The Benefit Explanation

-This approach works slightly better that the first one, by explaining the benefits the user will receive before popping the question.
+This approach works slightly better than the first one, by explaining the benefits the user will receive before popping the question.
 You can see how HayDay uses this method below.

 5 iOS Push Notification Permission Best Practices